teampheenix/StarCraft-Casting-Tool/README.md

 Include the Player Intro `casting_html/intro.html` as browser sources (using the full height and width of your display).
 The data will be updated when a game or replay is started in the StarCraft 2 client.
 You have to assign hotkeys to trigger the intros in *Settings: Browser Sources: Intros*.
 The first player is always corresponding to the player your observer camera is centered on at start of a game.
 The sound volume of the intros as well as the duration of the intros can be adjusted in *Settings: Browser Sources: Intros*.
 Additionally you can activate Text-to-Speech to include an automatic annoucements of the player's team and name.
 There are currently three different animations with an unique sound, e.g., *Fanfare* - see https://youtu.be/kEcxS4K9vJ4?t=25m45s for an review of *Fanfare*.

+You have the option to have the player announced with Google-Cloud Text-to-Speech featuring high quality voices that you can test at https://cloud.google.com/text-to-speech/

 ## Customization

 Some basic options for customization can be found under *Settings: Styles*, for example, alternative styles/skins for the Map Icons, Score Icon, Intro and option to specify colors.
-For additional **nearly unlimited customization** of the Icons you can make your own custom skins via [CSS](https://www.w3schools.com/css/) by creating new alternative *css*-files and placing them into `casting_html/src/css/mapicons_box`, `casting_html/src/css/mapicons_landscape`, `casting_html/src/css/score`, `casting_html/src/css/intro`, or `casting_html/src/css/mapstats` respectively.
+For additional **nearly unlimited customization** of the Icons you can make your own custom skins via [CSS](https://www.w3schools.com/css/) by creating new alternative *CSS*-files and placing them into `casting_html/src/css/{browser-source}`.
 If you do so, please share your custom skins with this project.
 If you want help implementing your own icon skin with CSS or just want to share an idea for a skin join the [Discord Server](https://discord.gg/G9hFEfh).

 ## Help, Bug-Report, Suggestions & Contribution